Using dash-docs from Spacemacs

 Installation

-To install a third-party package like helm-dash
+To install a third-party package like helm-dash in Spacemacs, you add it to

-requires dash-docs
+variable dotspacemacs-additional-packages. helm-dash requires dash-docs

-so when Spacemacs installs helm-dash
+so when Spacemacs installs helm-dash, it will download dash-docs from Melpa

 unless it’s already installed.
 However, I want Spacemacs to use my custom

-, so I need to specify that too:
+version of dash-docs, so I need to specify that too:

 dotspacemacs-additional-packages